Machine Perception Laboratory

 Time: 11:35 AM - 12:15 PM

-• 11:35-11:55 How cortical circuits talk: Reorganization of high-dimensional cortical activity across cognitive states and goal-directed behavior - Arseny Finkelstein (Tel Aviv University)
+• 11:35-11:55: How cortical circuits talk: Reorganization of high-dimensional cortical activity across cognitive states and goal-directed behavior - Arseny Finkelstein (Tel Aviv University) (abstract)

 Lunch